What Are Mixed Content Warnings?

-A problem that can occur after installing an SSL Certificate is that you don’t see that much-wanted Green Padlock and the word ‘Secure’ in your toolbar.
-Instead, you see an exclamation mark and the words ‘Connection is Not Secure’ or a ‘Mixed Content’ warning.
-But you have an SSL certificate installed so the traffic between your server and browser should be being encrypted, right?
+A problem after installing an SSL Certificate is that you don’t see that much-wanted Green Padlock and the word ‘Secure’ in your toolbar.
+Instead, you see an exclamation mark and the words ‘Connection is Not Secure’ or a ‘Mixed Content warning.
+But you have an SSL certificate installed, so the traffic between your server and browser should be encrypted.

-Well, it isn’t the server that is causing the problem, it’s your code.
-Browsers want to make sure they protect their users so when you visit a website that is using an SSL Certificate, the browser will happily use it for content that it’s sending to the visitor.
+Well, it isn’t the server that is causing the problem.
+It’s your code.
+Browsers want to make sure they protect their users, so when you visit a website using an SSL Certificate, the browser will happily use it for content that it’s sending to the visitor.

 Why Is My Website Throwing This Error?

-The short and sweet version for why your site is throwing this warning could be one of three reasons.
-Your site is encrypting some content but not all, somewhere in your code you are linking a resource that is being pulled over a non-secure connection, or the browser is trying to protect the visitor by letting them know that not everything from the website is being encrypted.
+The short and sweet version of why your site throws this warning could be one of three reasons.
+Your site is encrypting some content, but not all, somewhere in your code, you are linking a resource that is being pulled over a non-secure connection, or the browser is trying to protect the visitor by letting them know that not everything from the website is being encrypted.

-Say your code is requesting an image from your server, but it’s requesting that image over a non-secured connection.
-The browser will throw a ‘Mixed-Content’ error, which means that some of the content is being encrypted and some isn’t.
+Say your code requests an image from your server, but it’s requesting that image over a non-secure connection.
+The browser will throw a ‘Mixed-Content’ error, which means some of the content is encrypted, and some aren’t.
 That’s because your blog posts and text are encrypted, but the image or resource being referenced isn’t.